-You recently purchased a dehumidifier to help ease some issues you’ve been having with excess humidity, such as increased allergens and mold.
+You recently purchased a dehumidifier to help ease some issues you’ve been having with excess humidity.
 However, you are still having humidity problems!
 What gives?

-Are you wondering how to use a dehumidifier to help eliminate mold and excess humidity properly?
+Are you wondering how to use a dehumidifier to help eliminate excess humidity properly?
 Wonder no more.

 In this guide, we will give you 6 vital dehumidifier tips and easy-to-follow steps to receive the BEST performance out of your dehumidifier.
 Furthermore, we will explain:

 - How to use a dehumidifier to dry a room properly